Yinguin/data_mid_bootcamp_project_regression/README.md

 ### Project Description

 We are conducting an end-to-end analysis of a dataset.
-The analysis includes three regression models to **Predict selling prices of houses in King County, WA** based on certain features provided in the dataset, such as location, renovation status and size.
+The analysis includes three regression models to **Predict selling prices of houses in King County, WA** based on certain features provided in the dataset, such as location, age and size.
 The models also aim at understanding which factors are responsible for higher property value ($650K and above).
 Hence our target feature is the property's price.
 The dataset consists of historic data of around 22,000 properties sold between May 2014 and May 2015 in King County, WA, United States.

-We model **Linear Regression, KNN Regression and XGBoost** both on the cleaned dataset and on the preprocessed dataset.
+We model **Linear Regression, KNN Regression and XGBoost** both on the original dataset (with cosmetic cleaning) and on the preprocessed dataset.

 **To sum up our findings:**

+On the original datset all three models performed surprisingly well.
+The XGBoost model performed best, followed by the Linear Regression and lastly the KNN Regression model.

 During preprocessing we converted a number of features and based on the effect on the baseline models found out that:
 - the selling date is irrelevant.